Video Technology

 squarewave keyboard with accompaniment & analogue rhythm

-This keyboard from 1985 may be the ancestor of all no-name squarewave keyboards.
-Like the MC-3 and Testron it employs a Yamaha 4 channel squarewave soundchip, but unlike these, it additionally uses analogue percussion.
-This instrument was also released as Maitho PK2 and a red version as Power Sounds (seen on eBay).
+This instrument from 1985 (bottom type sticker) may be the ancestor of all no-name keyboards with bipolar squarewave sound engine.
+Like MC-3 and its variants it employs the Yamaha 4 channel soundchip DSG, but unlike these, it additionally has analogue percussion.

 The Rhythmic 2 has a black case, 1 speaker and some rows of differently coloured silicone rubber buttons (similar like the Testron ones).